isayasMatter/isayasmatter.github.io/_projects/6_project.md

 ---
 layout: page
-title: VR fov x sex
+title: Spatial Learning in VR
-description: The effect of field-of-view (FOV) restriction on sex bias in VR sickness and spatial navigation performance
+description: The effect of FOV restriction and sex on spatial learning in VR
-img: /assets/img/sickness.jpg
+img: /assets/img/watermaze.jpg
-importance: 3
+importance: 6
-category: fun
+category: research
 ---

 Every project has a beautiful feature showcase page.